syednizamudeen/event.zas/readme.md

 ### What is it?

 **event.zas** is an web application.
-This application is under development for self study purpose of Laravel Framework.
+The purpose of application for self study Laravel Framework.

 It's developed from scratch by [@syednizamudeen](https://github.com/syednizamudeen/claimy)